rcfox/Discourse-Webhooks/README.md

 4. If you need to change the list of events that are registered, you'll need to restart Discourse to pick up those changes.
 There's currently no way to unregister events at run-time, and no way to determine which events were already registered by this plugin.

 5. There are no formal event definitions.
 To get a list of possible events, check the [Discourse source code](https://github.com/discourse/discourse/search?q=DiscourseEvent.trigger+path%3A%2Flib+path%3A%2Fapp&type=Code)

+6. Make sure to check the "webhooks enabled" box to start sending HTTP requests for events.